Birdland, San Diego

-The area also houses a juvenile detention facility: San Diego Juvenile Hall.
+The area also houses San Diego Juvenile Hall, a juvenile detention facility.

 Education

-The area is served by the San Diego Unified School District.
+The area is served by San Diego Unified School District.
 There is only one school in the neighborhood: Fletcher Elementary School.
 Older children who live in Birdland usually attend Montgomery Middle School and Kearny High School in nearby Linda Vista.
 The school district's supply center is located in Birdland.